LostArtefacts/TRX/docs/trx/lua/reference/OBJECTS.md

     - <a id="objects.Object.get_default_names" name="objects.Object.get_default_names"></a>[lua]`object:get_default_names()`
       The compile-time English names, which a lookup falls back on before a language file is loaded.
 Prefer [`default_names`](#objects.Object.default_names).

-      Returns: table.
-The names, as a list of strings.
+      Returns: a list of string.

     - <a id="objects.Object.get_names" name="objects.Object.get_names"></a>[lua]`object:get_names()`
       Every name the object answers to, in the player's language.
 Prefer [`names`](#objects.Object.names).

-      Returns: table.
-The names, as a list of strings.
+      Returns: a list of string.

     - <a id="objects.Object.get_property" name="objects.Object.get_property"></a>[lua]`object:get_property(name)`
       Reads one of the object's properties.
 Prefer `object.properties.<name>`.